When you're into someone, and they're into you, a powerful force comes into play: sexual tension.

 Not feeling tingles whenever a partner touches you doesn't mean your relationship is doomed.
 Feeling comfortable around each other can be an enjoyable change.
 Still, if you miss the butterfly feelings, you can ramp up the sexual tension with a bit of romance and delayed sexual gratification.
 Sometimes, a little absence makes the heart grow fonder.

-Sexual tension can be the fun prequel to a satisfying relationship.
-It can also be a fun part of an existing relationship.
-But if it happens between the wrong set of people, it can lead to discomfort and even destroy a friendship or a committed relationship with someone else.
+Sexual tension can be the fun prequel to a satisfying relationship, but if it happens between the wrong set of people, it can lead to discomfort and even destroy a friendship or a committed relationship with someone else.
 Luckily, you have the power to encourage or prevent sexual tension in your life.

 Benefit or burden?
 Attraction in cross-sex friendship.
 (April 2012).
 Journal of Social and Personal Relationships.